Best restaurant funding companies

 Why do banks decline restaurants?

 Thin margins, seasonal revenue, and high industry failure rates make banks model restaurants as risky.
-Alternative lenders that specialize in food service evaluate your actual sales instead.
+Alternative funders that specialize in food service evaluate your actual sales instead.

 How fast can a restaurant get funded?